Its-Jakey/ERC20-Cryptocurrency/README.md

 # ERC20-Cryptocurrency
-Create your own ERC20 cryptocurrency
+Create your own ERC20 cryptocurrency with this tutorial: [tutorial_URL]